 Having soda is a big deal for Elizabeth.
 She has a corn allergy which usually excludes most fun drinks at restaurants.
 However, Fitz’s makes their own sodas with real sugar!

 We each ordered different flavors and all of them were amazing.
-Making the delicious soda even better is that it is served in a frozen mug.
+Served in a frozen mug makes the delicious soda even better.
 The wait can be long, but we didn’t mind since this was a special treat for Elizabeth.
-Make sure you check the bottling schedule before you go if watching the bottling process is important to you.

 Final Thoughts On Visiting St. Louis With Kids